louiseanacosta/TravelExperts.Java/README.md

 # Travel Experts Application

-A Desktop Application to administer data for a traval agency.
+A Desktop Application to administer data for a travel agency.
 Data stored on the database can be administered using this application where users will be able to view and modify the data.

 ## Before using
 Application must connect to Travel Experts Database in MySQL.
 Run the sql script included (travelexperts.sql)